© 2021 Wayne Health. All rights reserved.

 Chemo given in a specific part of the body

 Doctors may give doses of chemo in a certain organ or part of the body.
-This allows the medicines to go straight to where the cancer is.
+This allows the medicines to go straight to the location of the cancer.
 This method also may cause fewer side effects.

 The medicines may be put directly into: